kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 notice doesn't give a full picture.

 The original owner of a piece of software retains ownership of their work.
-But while MIT-style license terms give others right to build on and change the software, creating what the law calls "derivative works", they don't give the original author ownership of copyright in others' contributions.
+But while MIT-style license terms give others rights to build on and change the software, creating what the law calls "derivative works", they don't give the original author ownership of copyright in others' contributions.
 Rather, each contributor has copyright in any